-1. In Judgment 3928, delivered in public on 6 December 2017, the Tribunal, upholding the third complaint filed by Mr G. (hereinafter "the complainant"), set aside the decisions to abolish his post and to terminate his appointment and ordered the UPU to reinstate him as from 9 May 2015, with all legal consequences, and to pay interest at the rate of 5 per cent per annum, from due dates until the date of payment, on the resulting remuneration arrears, less any net earnings from other employment the complainant may have received after 9 May 2015 and his termination indemnities.
-The Tribunal also awarded the complainant moral damages in the amount of 20,000 Swiss francs and costs in the amount of 7,000 Swiss francs.
+1. In Judgment 3930, delivered in public on 24 January 2018, the Tribunal, upholding the complaint filed by Ms N. (hereinafter "the complainant"), set aside the decisions to abolish her post and to terminate her appointment and awarded her material damages for the loss of opportunity to continue working with the UPU until her retirement age in an amount equal to 30 months' gross salary with reference to her last month's gross salary, plus the equivalent of the employer's contribution that would have been due to the Provident Scheme during those 30 months.
+The Tribunal also awarded moral damages in the amount of 30,000 Swiss francs and costs in the amount of 7,000 Swiss francs.

-- 2. The main reasons for the Tribunal's decision were that: - (a) The Director General's decision to reject the Joint Appeals Committee's recommendation, according to which the decision to terminate the complainant's appointment should be set aside, was not adequately motivated. - (b) The ordinary competent authority regarding the abolition of posts was the Council of Administration; the Chair of the Council of Administration took the decision to abolish five posts, including one of the four P 3 posts within the French Translation Service, in accordance with Article 12(1) of the Rules of Procedure of the Council of Administration.
-The complainant occupied one of those four posts and it was his post which was abolished.
-Article 12(1) of the Rules of Procedure of the Council of Administration provides: "[u]rgent questions raised between sessions [of the Council of Administration] shall be dealt with by the Chairman".
+- 2. The main reasons for the Tribunal's decision were that: - (a) The Director General's decision to reject the Joint Appeals Committee's recommendation, according to which the decision to terminate the complainant's appointment should be set aside, was not adequately motivated. - (b) The ordinary competent authority regarding the abolition of posts was the Council of Administration; the Chair of the Council of Administration took the decision to abolish five posts, including that of the complainant, in accordance with Article 12(1) of the Rules of Procedure of the Council of Administration.
+This article provides: "[u]rgent questions raised between sessions [of the Council of Administration] shall be dealt with by the Chairman".
 The Tribunal concluded that the UPU had not presented sufficient evidence that the abolition of posts was "for urgent financial reasons" (emphasis added) as the Council of Administration had been aware of the financial situation for years and had nevertheless confirmed the posts in the budget for 2015.
 The decision to abolish the post was not taken in accordance with the rule of competence referred to in Article 12(1) of the Rules of Procedure of the Council of Administration cited above.
-The Tribunal found that the abolition decision was an administrative decision challengeable before the Tribunal in accordance with Article II of its Statute. - (c) In awarding moral damages, the Tribunal took into consideration the UPU's breach of its duty of care and of its duty to protect the dignity of its staff members by failing to notify the complainant - 2 directly of the abolition of his post, as well as the bias shown towards him in selecting his post for abolition among four potential P 3 posts within the French Translation Service, contrary to the clear terms of the applicable provision.
+The Tribunal found that the abolition decision was an administrative decision challengeable before the Tribunal in accordance with Article II of its Statute. - (c) In awarding moral damages, the Tribunal took into consideration the UPU's failure to properly assess the complainant's illness. - 3.
+In its application for both interpretation and review of Judgment 3930, filed on 22 February 2018, the UPU submits that: